mitchtang/mitchtang.gibhub.io/_pages/about.md

 * My research interests are **empirical industrial organization** and **contract theory**.
 * I also have some works in **applied micro** including **health** and **family**.
 * My current research focus on medical providers' behavior under National Health Insurance in Taiwan.
 Current research topics include:
   * The effect of physican agency on physicians' prescription choices and prescription quality.
-For the quality measures I have been studying the inappropriate antibiotic prescriptions, drug-drug interactions and patients' medical adherence.
+For the quality measures I have been studying the inappropriate antibiotic prescriptions, drug-drug interactions and patients' medication adherence.
   * Medical providers' behavior under the global budgeting system in Taiwan, including their supply and location choices.
   * Cesarean section and its long-term impact on children's health outcomes.
 * I am also working on the issues related to family and gender economics including